tatsuyafujisaki/script-cheat-sheet/bash-and-zsh/for-both-bash-and-zsh.md

 🍏🍋
 ```

-# How to list the names of files that contain a specific content
+# How to list the names of files that contain a specific content in Bash or Zsh
 ```shell
 grep --ignore-case --recursive -I "🍎" . | cut -d : -f 1
 ```